turukawa/whyqd/readme.md

 Whyqd
 =====

 Whyqd is an extensible object-based wiki bringing revision control, content presentation, branching and embedding to any type of digital object.
-The current simplified implementation was developed to present and distribute my science-fiction novel, [Tartarus Falls](https://tartarusfalls.com).
+The current simplified implementation was developed to present and distribute my science-fiction novel, [Lament for the Fallen](https://lamentforthefallen.com).

 Features: